mpks/autoed/docs/index.rst

 .. :Version: |version|

-AutoED is a Python package for automated processing of electron diffraction data collected at eBIC.
-These pages provide basic documentation explaning how to install, use, and configure the package, as well as its internal structure.
+AutoED is a Python package for the automated processing of electron diffraction data collected at Diamond Light Source's Electron Bio-Imaging Centre (eBIC).
+These pages provide essential documentation on how to install, use, and configure the package and its internal structure.

 .. meta::
     :description lang=en:
-        AutoED is a Python package for automated processing of electron diffraction data collected at eBIC.
+        AutoED is a Python package for the automated processing of electron diffraction data collected at Diamond Light Source's Electron Bio-Imaging Centre (eBIC).

 .. toctree::
    :maxdepth: 2